 Consider adapting or trying out one of the following short activities into your course:

-• Track and report AI tool use.
-Allow students to use AI freely for their assignments, but ask them to submit a short paragraph with each assignment to explain how they used AI tools, if any.
+- Track and report AI tool use.
+Ask students to submit a short paragraph with each assignment to explain how they used AI tools, if any.
 Take 10 minutes in the middle or at the end of the quarter to report back to students how assignment performance trends correlate to AI tool use and discuss potential takeaways for more productive AI tool application.
 Assistant Professor of Organizational Behavior Julien Clement describes the approach he took in his Spring 2023 course:

 During the Spring Quarter, I allowed all students to use ChatGPT for their assignments as long as they reported how they used it.
 This allowed me to run analyses about how ChatGPT is used and how this correlates with grades, which I shared with the students in the last session.

-• Invite student perspectives.
-Invite a student (or two) to take 5–10 minutes of class time to highlight creative or productive methods for using AI in their coursework, if it’s allowed in your course.
+- Invite student perspectives.
+Invite a student (or two) to take 5–10 minutes of class time to highlight creative or productive methods for using AI in their coursework or share why they choose not to use AI tools for some parts of their work.

 Emphasizing Student Learning Over Tools